letsencrypt/boulder/README.md

 dependencies.
 This is how the maintainers work on Boulder, and is our main recommended way to run it.

-Make sure you have a local copy of Boulder in your `$GOPATH`:
+Make sure you have a local copy of Boulder in your `$GOPATH`, and that you are in that directory:

     export GOPATH=~/gopath
     git clone https://github.com/letsencrypt/boulder/ $GOPATH/src/github.com/letsencrypt/boulder
+    cd $GOPATH/src/github.com/letsencrypt/boulder

 Additionally, make sure you have Docker Engine 1.10.0+ and Docker Compose 1.6.0+ installed.
 If you do not, you can follow Docker's [installation instructions](https://docs.docker.com/compose/install/).

+We recommend having **at least 2GB of RAM** available on your Docker host.
+In practice using less RAM may result in the MariaDB container failing in non-obvious ways.

 To start Boulder in a Docker container, run: